arutofu/img_local/README.md

 `img_local` is a small experimental project designed to work with image data locally.
 The repository contains tools and scripts for capturing, processing, and handling images in a local environment, with a focus on robotics and drone-related workflows.

+- [X] RPi image build
+  - First build ~30 min
+  - ~10–15 min if "drone" build runs
+  - ~5 min if "drone" rebuild does not run
+- [ ] PX4 and Ardupilot compatibility

 The project combines several technologies and languages:

 - **Python** — scripting and automation